 Classified to Teacher Program

 In Fall 2017, Oakland Unified was awarded a program grant from the California Commission on Teacher Credentialing to develop a pathway for classified staff to earn a Bachelor's Degree and/or teaching credential.
 We were awarded funding to support 40 classified staff annually.
 Each year, there are rolling openings based on program completion for current staff enrolled.
-We encourage you to apply if you are interested in teaching a hard-to-staff subject: Special Education, Science, Math, Bilingual Multiple Subjects, Multiple Subjects, Transitional Kindergarten, or Spanish.
+We encourage you to apply if you are interested in teaching one of the following subject / credential areas: Special Education, Science, Math, Bilingual Multiple Subjects, Multiple Subjects, Transitional Kindergarten, or Spanish.
 We have renewed our grant in 22-23 and can now support 50 classified staff members.

 What is my commitment?
 For each year that you participate in the program, you commit to teaching in Oakland Unified for one year.

 What are the requirements of the program?
-You must be employed as a classified staff member, have a minimum of an AA degree or 60 undergraduate transfer units, have a cumulative GPA of 2.67 or higher, two recommendation email contacts, (one who is a supervisor), and the completed application.
+You must be employed as a current OUSD classified staff member, have a minimum of an AA degree or 60 undergraduate transfer units, have a cumulative GPA of 2.67 or higher, two recommendation email contacts, (one who is a supervisor), and the completed application.
 If accepted, candidates must sign an agreement outlining the terms of participation, and will be invited to attend quarterly meetings.
-(If you are missing this, please include a statement to help us understand how you will change habits/practices as a student when you return to school, and why your GPA was low).
+(If you are missing the required GPA, please include a statement to help us understand how you will change habits/practices as a student when you return to school, and why your GPA was low).